Play Live Radio

 Here in Utah, the program's cancellation will force some nonprofits and farmers to reduce the scope of their operations.

 “We at the Village Cooperative are hit very hard," Mann said.
 "I don't know if we're going to be able to survive.
 If we don't get the support we need, we'll probably have to close our doors.
-Because we're not, we're not big industrial producers, right?”
+Because we're not big industrial producers.”

 Mann said that local farmers are not supported by subsidies, bailouts, and trade promotion mechanisms the government uses to prop up larger, industrial operations.

-“They have huge amounts of infrastructure and grants as well from the federal government they receive where your local organic farmers don't really have those apparatuses available to them," he said.
+“They have huge amounts of infrastructure and grants they receive from the federal government, whereas your local organic farmers don't really have those apparatuses available to them," he said.
 "That's why this local food production grant was so revolutionary and helpful to local Utah farmers.”

 Jacob Kjenstad started farming in backyards and vacant lots around Ogden in 2022.
 His farm, Backyard Harvest Co., was awarded $97,000 to distribute produce to food-insecure folks around Ogden.
-The money provided stability for the farm, until it disappeared.
+The money provided stability for the farm, but now the LFPA cancellation means Backyard Harvest Co. will be forced to close.

 “I mean, this is kind of the end of it for us,” Kjenstad said.
-He said that one more year of grant funding may have been enough for the farm to build enough momentum to stay viable.
+He said that one more year of grant funding may have been enough for the farm to build the momentum needed to stay viable.

-“I think if we could have gone one more year with, as well as this year, went with the grant, because we were able to pay ourselves the first two years, we were trying to build the gardens and working other jobs to pay our bills and stuff like that," he explained.
-"So with the grant, we were able to focus fully on the farms and then they flourish for the first time, really the best they had done in three years, because we were able to spend the time on them that they needed.
-So, yeah, this one, that's kind of the worst part about it.”
+“The first two years, we were trying to build the gardens and working other jobs to pay our bills," he explained.
+"With the grant, we were able to focus fully on the farms and then they flourished for the first time, really the best they had done in three years, because we were able to spend the time on them that they needed.
+That's kind of the worst part about it.”

 Regardless of whether the program continues to receive state or federal support further into the future, Natalie Loots said that the success of the program and massive hole left by its cancellation both point towards the need for supporting community agriculture.

 “To me, it attests to the need that there is in our state for supporting local, small producers and also getting access to fresh, local, culturally appropriate foods to low income, food-insecure communities," Loots said.
-"I think it just became blaringly obvious that that need exists.”
+"I think it just became glaringly obvious that the need exists.”